DasHomi/preventer/README.md

   - _Prevents you from eating renamed food items_
 - Prevent note block editing
   - _Prevents you from changing the pitch of note blocks_
+- Prevent iron golem hitting
+  - _Prevents you from attacking iron golems_
+- Prevent snow golem hitting
+  - _Prevents you from attacking snow golems_

 ## Planed Features
 - **_Feature requests welcome_**